Marcuzzo/PSTeamViewer/readme.md

 ## Description

+This is a Powershell module to interact with the TeamViewer API.
-This project is still a work in progress
+*This is still a work in progress*

-## Install
+## Installing

 The module is available on [PowershellGallery](https://www.powershellgallery.com/packages/PSTeamViewer)